throne-skull/nameless-sword/pages/base-rules.md

 There are three Saves:
 * **Capture**: 6-Dead Weight.
 Used against area effects, paralysis, sleep, petrification, blindness, being tied up (trick the one who binds you into believing he has the right constraint and untie yourself later), telekinesis, metamorphosis, some traps, wands, rays.
 * **Death**: 5.
-Used against deadly falls, disease, poison, and when sundering your shield.
+Used against deadly falls, disease, poison, and when facing death at 0 HP.
 * **Witchcraft**: 2 + ritual warding (if any, and only temporary).
 Used against spells who bypass the other saves, curses and mind-altering effects.
 Base ward is 0.
 Make a sacrifice and smear blood from it on yourself to gain +1 to +4 warding according to size and rarity of the sacrifice, until the next sunrise.

 There are three Attributes: